Located a 25-minute drive east of Iowa City, IA, Draco Hill Nature Farm is

-In 2014, after learning more about the plight of beginning farmers and outrageous land prices, we realized we could be contributing to the problem, so we launched an effort to put our land “back into production.”
+In 2014, after learning more about the plight of beginning farmers and outrageous land prices, the owners realized they could be contributing to the problem, so they launched an effort to put the land “back into production.”

 HISTORY

-- We purchased Draco Hill in 1997 from a well-known farmer in Cedar County.
+- We purchased Draco Hill in 1997.
 We continued to rent the farm land to local farmers or the local FFA chapter over the next 13 years.
 The pasture had cows in it for another two years.

-- In 1999, with the expert advice of the Iowa Department of Natural Resources and the federal Natural Resource Conservation Service, we planted a riparian buffer between the agricultural land along the river and the river itself.
+- In 1999, with advice from the Iowa Department of Natural Resources and the federal Natural Resource Conservation Service, we planted a riparian buffer between the agricultural land along the river and the river itself.

 - In 2008 the flood put all of our riverfront land under water.